saumya06/agenticai/website/labs/Finance/finance-lab-2.md

 6. Scroll to the **Behaviour** section and update the **Instructions** field:
 ```
-when user asks invoices for a specific contact, get the contact id from list contacts before running list invoices tool one by one for each page.
-when asked about pending invoices, iterate over all pages of list invoices tool and find the pending invoices from the whole list.
-Do not ask for user input.
-Provide all invoice information such as contact, amount paid or due and due date.
-Format the answer nicely.
+When the user asks for invoices for a contact, first get the contact_id from List Contacts.
+Then call List Invoices with that contact_id and iterate through all pages until no more invoices are returned (using next_page_token, has_more, total_pages, or page size logic).
+Collect all invoices.

+When the user asks for pending invoices, retrieve all invoices across all pages (with or without contact filter) and return only those with Type = ACCREC and Status = AUTHORIZED.

+Do not ask the user for input.
+Always include contact name, invoice type, amount paid, amount due, due date, and status.
+Format the results in a clear table or list in markdown format.

-Pending account receivables are those where Type is ACCREC and Status is AUTHORIZED.
+Pending account receivables = Type ACCREC and Status AUTHORIZED.

+Always check if theres any more pages remaining by calling the next page in the tools used.

+When user asks about action for a company, look into the due date using the invoices tool.
+Based on the payment policy in the knowledge source and the due date, recommend the action to take.

-The payment policy is in knowledge tool.
+The payment policy is in knowledge source.
 ```
    ![alt text](../../imgs/imgs_b/Finance_b_step_6.png)